Mental health literacy: Framework

 Mental health literacy has three major components: recognition, knowledge, and attitudes.
 A conceptual framework of mental health literacy illustrates the connections between components, and each is conceptualized as an area to target for measurement or intervention.
 While some researchers have focused on a single component, others have focused on multiple and/or the connection between components.
 For example, a researcher may focus solely on improving recognition of disorders through an education program, whereas another researcher may focus on integrating all three components into one program.

 Recognition

 Recognition can be broken down into symptom or illness recognition.
 Symptom recognition is the ability to detect beliefs, behaviors, and other physical manifestations of mental illness, without knowing explicitly which disorder they link to.
 Specific illness recognition is the ability to identify the presentation of a disorder, such as major depressive disorder.

 The recognition of difference between knowledge and attitudes is a crucial part of the mental health literacy framework.
 While some efforts have focused on promoting knowledge, other researchers have argued that changing attitudes by reducing stigma is a more prolific way of creating meaningful change in mental healthcare utilization.
 Overall, both approaches have benefits for improving outcomes.

+Public recognition

+Public knowledge about physical disease and health are often recognized and widely accepted but knowledge about mental health literacy is comparably neglected.
+Many people cannot recognize mental health disorders or different psychological distress.
+If mental health literacy doesn't improve, it may continue to neglect mental health care, and feeling denied of self-help and support from community.